 Alternatively, the VPN company can terminate your lifetime subscription without warning and refuse to provide a refund.
 This was the case with VPN Land, a company that offered a lifetime subscription before it suddenly forced customers to switch over to an annual paid package instead of giving them a refund.

-2. Unreliable Service and Unblocking Abilities
+2. Unreliable Service and Streaming Abilities

 Lifetime VPNs operate on unsustainable business models, and many of them go bankrupt.
 When that happens, you get unreliable performance and customer service after you've paid for your subscription.